ng-bootstrap/ng-bootstrap/README.md

 ## You think you've found a bug?

 Oh, we are ashamed and want to fix it ASAP!
 But before fixing a bug we need to reproduce and confirm it.
 In order to reproduce bugs we will systematically ask you to provide a _minimal_ reproduction scenario using http://plnkr.co.
 Having a live, reproducible scenario gives us wealth of important information without going back & forth to you with additional questions like:
-* version of AngularJS used
+* version of Angular used
 * version of this library that you are using
 * 3rd-party libraries used, if any
 * and most importantly - a use-case that fails